Damicristi/archlinux/README.md

 where flags nas means notification, auto-mount and smart tray respectively.

-I also created a symlink folder named "External Devices" in the home directory by doing this:
+I also created a symlink folder named "External Devices" in the home directory by doing these:

 1. Create permanent directory at /run/media i.e.
 ```
 [YourLinuxUserName@hostname ~]$ sudo mkdir /run/media/YourLinuxUserName